qvantel/orcd/README.md

 ### Usage of the system
 If you now navigate to http://localhost:3000 you should access your webserver containing Grafana.
-You will be greeted with a login screen, you can login with **qvantel** as username and **qvantel** as password.
+You will be greeted with a login screen, you can login with **admin** as username and **admin** as password.
 The two plugins contained in the frontend repository (GeoMap and Heatmap) are pre-installed and can be found in their respective pre-set dashboards.

 You can also navigate to http://localhost:2000 to directly access your webserver containing Graphite.